YourAverageDev/AnimeKai/README.md

 Thank you for supporting AnimeKai and being part of the journey.
 More features and improvements are coming soon! 🚀

 AnimeKai is not made by me I converted into an app thats all and did some patches, note: If any blank screen appears just click the back button, TV version coming soon.
 Updates every week!

+This Saturday the app will be updated for stability